KatherineMichel/stanford-code-in-place-final-project/README.md

 ## Possible Enhancements

+* Check out `act` to see if it would be helpful: https://github.com/nektos/act
 * Suggestion by [Michael Herman](https://github.com/mjhea0): "Make the unsplash collection dynamic and add the bot to the GitHub marketplace: https://github.com/marketplace?type=actions"
 * Add PyPI packaging configurations to the GitHub repo where the code is hosted
 * Create a GitHub Action that can auto-publish the package when a release is tagged on GitHub; tag the release and verify published to PyPI